tjkandala/baahuDocs/docs/vnodes.md

 ## VNodes

 Virtual DOM nodes, or VNodes for short, are JavaScript objects that represent [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) nodes.
-UIs in baahu are trees of VNodes.
+UIs in baahu are represented by trees of VNodes.
 When a machine (component) reacts to an event, it renders a new tree of VNodes.
 This new tree is compared to the old tree, and any differences between the trees are applied to the DOM.

 ### Creating VNodes